 Close your eyes and imagine, for a minute, to be able to own it for less than RM377k*, in a quiet yet near to the city centre location which will place you within less than 10-15 minutes’ drive to most of the above destinations.
 Not too high density, with full facilities and multi-tiers security making it an ideal place where you will be able to happily grow your family.

 A brand new condominium designed with families in mind as its orientation, windows are all facing north or south, will allow all owners to enjoy the full light of the day without being exposed to the heat of the sun!

 Now you can open your eyes and stop dreaming, this place really exist and is there to welcome you for a long happy journey together!
-You can get more information on The Birch here, give us a call or drop a note to us here.
+You can get more information on The Birch here, give them a call or drop a note to them here.
 Our sales consultants will revert and answering all your queries!
 Almost forgot to tell you, it is also a freehold property.

 Remember to tag us at @SCP Properties when you will share this butterfly story, do not forget to drop a comment below and follow us on LinkedIn to keep up with the latest news from the market!